-The Department of Languages, Literatures, and Cultures offers you the opportunity to study the following languages: Chinese, French, German, Italian, Japanese, Russian, and Spanish.
+The Department of Languages, Literatures, and Cultures offers you the opportunity to study the following languages: Chinese, French, German, Japanese, Russian, and Spanish.
 We offer language programs (4 semesters of study) in all the languages previously mentioned.
 Students who wish to complete their Foreign Language requirement in the Department of LLC, may do so by taking courses at the elementary level (101-102) and intermediate level (203-204) in the language of their choice (Chinese, French, German, Italian, Japanese, Russian, Spanish).
 We also offer you the opportunity to expand your knowledge of these languages, literary traditions, and cultures by completing a variety of programs beyond the language programs, including the opportunity to study abroad.
 Please consult our webpage for further information.

 Students with one or more years of high school French, German, Spanish, or Russian who wish to continue the study of that same language must take the Language Placement Test.
 Incoming transfer students returning to the study of French, German, Russian or Spanish, begun in high school but not previously pursued at the college level, must also take the test.
 Transfer students with Foreign Language credit are encouraged to take the placement test to determine their best starting point.

 Students are strongly advised to complete their Foreign Language requirement as early as possible.
 Advisors should emphasize to students the importance of taking the Language Placement Test and continuing/completing their Foreign Language study in a sequence and without interruptions.

 Complete intermediate-level proficiency in a Foreign Language through the 204 level.